 Since "winning is everything," HGH is being used by many prominent professionals and Olympic athletes in every sport known to humankind, for significant performance enhancement (yes, even "brain sports," such as chess and poker), more specifically, to create a real quantifiable advantage over competitors.

-But, use of HGH is not FDA-approved for sports enhancement or bodybuilding, and therefore, HGH use is illegal for these two specific purposes, which causes many people to think HGH is completely illegal.
+But, the use of HGH is not FDA-approved for sports enhancement or bodybuilding, and therefore, HGH use is illegal for these two specific purposes, which causes many people to think HGH is completely illegal.

 HGH is, however, not illegal for adults over the age of 30 seeking genuine anti-aging and regeneration medicine to overcome HGH deficiencies, aka "premature" aging.

 The two search engines, Google and Yahoo, who control about 90% of total Internet searches, show the terms HGH or Human Growth Hormone, are searched beyond 20,000 times per day online!

 As a result of the explosive popularity of HGH, to be used for more than just legitimate medical anti-aging purposes, Congress and the FDA are holding hearings and creating even more controversy over this very misunderstood, but beneficial, substance: Human Growth Hormone.